Staff at Redeemer

 Dave feels honored by the invitation of this community to walk with it into God's future.

 Becky Trover, Office Manager

 Becky finds her job at Redeemer to be a home-coming of sorts: her first job was as assistant teacher at the Redeemer Preschool in the early 1970s.
 Becky has spent her working life alternating between child care/teaching and office work for non-profit organizations.
 It’s remarkable how similar the skill sets can be for the two career paths!
-Becky also participates actively at Redeemer, from lay reading and serving on the healing rite team, to co-leading the Prayer and Spirituality group.
+Becky also participates actively at Redeemer, from lay reading to serving on the healing prayer team.

 Becky was born and grew up in Toledo, but has lived most of her life in husband Larry’s hometown of Columbus, where the couple is enjoying (semi)retirement.
-Their daughter, Ginny, lives in Chicago and their daughter, Rose, has also returned to Columbus.
+Their daughters, Ginny and Rose, have also returned to Columbus.

 Karen Kent, Pianist